Esri/di-utility-network-export-subnetwork-by-rest/README.md

 2. [Export Subnetwork plus customer fields](https://github.com/salvaleonrp/di-utility-network-export-subnetwork-by-rest/tree/main/Export%20Subnetwork%20plus%20customer%20fields)
 3. [Helper workspace template](ListSubnetworksServer.fmwt) to use for populating your user parameters for Domain network, Tier name, Subnetwork name.
 The helper list will also generate a list of subnetwork to use for automating Export Subnetwork for your entire utility network dataset.

-![Note]
+> [!NOTE]
->This solution uses the ArcGIS Server feature service reader format which is new to Pro 3.1.
-For earlier versions of Pro use the HTTPCaller configuring the query rest endpoint of the Subnetworks (id=5000002) feature layer
+>The helper solution uses the ArcGIS Server feature service reader format which is new to Pro 3.1.
+For earlier versions of Pro use the HTTPCaller configuring the query rest endpoint of the ```Layer: Subnetworks (ID: 500002)```.

 ## Instructions
 Solutions 1 and 2 will have their respective instructions md file.
 For the helper file, there is an annotation on the worksapce canvass to follow.